 A RapidEye Scene Product is an individual framed scene, captured by the satellite in its line-scan of the Earth.
 Scenes within a strip are overlapping, and not organized to any particular tiling grid system.

 A RapidEye OrthoTile Product is a 25 x 25 square kilometers orthorectified and tiled product generated from a set of consecutive scenes within a strip (usually 1 or 2), based on a worldwide, fixed UTM grid system.
-They are represented in the Planet Platform as the REOrthoTile item type.
+They are represented in the Planet Platform as the REOrthoTile

-Asset Types
+Asset Types¶

 Asset Type availability varies by Item Type.
-You can find an overview of supported assets by item type here:
+You can find an overview of supported assets by Item Type here:

-Analytic (analytic) assets are orthorectified, calibrated, multispectral imagery products that have been corrected for sensor artifacts and terrain distortions, and transformed to Top of Atmosphere (at-sensor) radiance.
+) assets are orthorectified, calibrated, multispectral imagery products that have been corrected for sensor artifacts and terrain distortions, and transformed to Top of Atmosphere (at-sensor) radiance.
 These products are designed for data science and analytic applications which require imagery with accurate geolocation and cartographic projection.

-Visual (visual) assets are orthorectified and color-corrected to optimize colors seen by the human eye, providing images as they would look if viewed from the perspective of the satellite.
+) assets are orthorectified and color-corrected to optimize colors seen by the human eye, providing images as they would look if viewed from the perspective of the satellite.
 These products are designed for simple and direct visual inspection, and can be used and ingested directly into a Geographic Information System or application.

-Surface Reflectance (analytic_sr) assets are orthorectified and radiometrically corrected to ensure consistency across localized atmospheric conditions, and to minimize uncertainty in spectral response across time and location.
+) assets are orthorectified and radiometrically corrected to ensure consistency across localized atmospheric conditions, and to minimize uncertainty in spectral response across time and location.
 These products are designed for temporal analysis and monitoring applications, especially in agriculture and forestry sectors.

 You can find our complete Imagery Product Specification here.

-Product Naming
+Product Naming¶

 The name of each acquired RapidEye image is designed to be unique and allow for easier recognition and sorting of the imagery.
 It includes the date and time of capture, as well as the id of the satellite that captured it, product level, and product type.
 The name of each downloaded image product is composed of the following elements: